rtmigo/bisection_dart/README.md

 library to the Dart language.
 Extension methods of this library return exactly the same results as the Python functions.

+The consistency of the results in Python and Dart was verified by automatically generated unit tests.
+The Dart code of unit tests was generated in Python 3.9 along with the correct expected values.

 Python `bisect`         | Dart `bisection`
 ------------------------|--------------------------------------
 `bisect(arr, x)`       | `arr.bisectRight(x)`